zdonghe/starship-daemon/README.md

 Import-Module "C:\path\to\starship-daemon.psm1" -DisableNameChecking
 ```

-The module auto-starts the daemon and replaces the `prompt` function.
+The module auto-starts the daemon and replaces the `prompt` function, and calls `Invoke-Starship-PreCommand`.

 > Use the `-fork.exe` binary for segment-level caching (fastest, uses the [fork](https://github.com/zdonghe/starship)).
 A plain `cargo build` produces this variant by default.